angrytongan/angrytongan.github.io/src/routes/recreation/yoe-year2-review/index.md

 * ErgData crashing;
 * or a combination of the above.

-Sometimes recorded workouts in the PM5 history would appear as garbage:
+Broken workouts appeared the PM5 history either truncated, or as garbage:

 <div style="display: flex; justify-content: space-around;">
     <img